About Us

 The first Principal was Sr Laurencia Crump RSJ.
 At that time, the hall building was used as both a school and a church.
 However, as numbers grew, plans were put in motion in 1941 to build a dedicated school to provide more classrooms.

-The charism of The Sisters of St Joseph of the Sacred Heart continues today and is embedded in the school’s lived values of: Justice, Hope, Collaboration, Compassion, Citizenship and Stewardship.
+The charism of the Sisters of St Joseph (Josephites) of the Sacred Heart centred around doing all the good that you could.
+This continues today and is embedded in the school’s lived values of: Justice, Hope, Collaboration, Compassion, Citizenship and Stewardship.